climate change wa

 Since 1910, the Bureau estimates that average mean minimum temperatures in Western Australia have risen almost 1 degree C (.05-.2 degrees C per decade) while average mean maximum temperatures have risen by about .7 degrees C (.05-.2 degrees C per decade).
 See maps of minima and maxima or timelines of minima and maxima from 1910 to 2008.

-The development and application of Australia's high-quality climate datasets provides an analysis of the methods used to "correct" climate readings for a more accurate historical comparison.
+The development and application of Australia's High Quality climate datasets (PDF 270kb) provides an analysis of the methods used to "correct" climate readings for a more accurate historical comparison.

 The Bureau notes on its website that: